310mc/https-310mc.github.io-tl/source/_posts/wedding_march/minitalk/chiaki_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Chiaki v2 %}
-            If you're alright with canned juice, there's one here!
+            Oh yeah, if you're alright with canned juice, there's one here!
 I went to buy one for myself from the vending machine, and got lucky with the roulette, so now I have two~♪

             I was hoping I could give the second one to someone, so you can have it!
 			{% endbubble %}